2013 Volkswagen Beetle Interior

 - "However, this car is still no place for a six-footer - it’s tight back there." -- Popular Mechanics (2012)

-Few reviewers comment on how easy it is to use the Beetle’s interior controls, but one writer says he had a hard time with the radio.
+One auto writer says he had a hard time with the radio.
 He found that what should have been easy adjustments became a multi-step process.
 A different reviewer says that the navigation system is straightforward, though he wishes the screen was larger.
-Many auto critics are impressed with the optional Fender stereo, and praise its sound quality.
+Many auto critics praise the sound quality of the optional Fender stereo.

 - "But one item worth special mention, if you can pop for one of the top-line trims, is the terrific Fender Audio System.
 It's easy to operate and delivers great sound.
 If you're an audiophile, you need to check this out." -- Kelley Blue Book